State Resource Guide

 South Carolina residents who do not qualify for Medicaid can purchase private health insurance through the federal marketplace at HealthCare.gov.
 The average benchmark (second-lowest cost Silver) plan in South Carolina costs approximately $529/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in South Carolina might pay after subsidies:
+Here is what a 40-year-old individual in South Carolina might pay for a Silver plan after subsidies, based on the $529/month benchmark:

 How to Get Coverage in South Carolina

-1. Income above 100% FPL ($15,650+ for an individual): Apply through HealthCare.gov during open enrollment (November 1 - January 15) or after a qualifying life event.
-You will qualify for premium subsidies.
+• Income above $15,960/year (100% FPL): You qualify for marketplace subsidies.
+Apply through HealthCare.gov during open enrollment (Nov 1 – Jan 15) or after a qualifying life event.

-2. Income below 100% FPL: Check if you qualify for traditional Medicaid categories (children, pregnant women, disabled).
-If not, look into community health centers, hospital financial assistance, and free clinics in your area.
+• Income below $15,960/year: Check if you qualify for traditional Medicaid (children, pregnant women, disabled).
+Apply through Healthy Connections.

-3. Children: South Carolina's CHIP program covers children in families with income up to 200-300% FPL regardless of expansion status.
+• Children: South Carolina's CHIP program covers kids in families up to 200-300% FPL regardless of expansion status.

 Calculate Your Subsidy in South Carolina